 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Broken Base: Fans are divided over Kiefer Sutherland replacing David Hayter as the English voice of Big Boss.
-This was made worse after the announcement that David Hayter would apparently not reprise his role as Solid Snake for the Deja Vu DLC mission.
+Base Breaker: Fans are divided over Kiefer Sutherland replacing David Hayter as the English voice of Big Boss.
+This was made worse after the announcement that Hayter would apparently not reprise his role as Solid Snake for the Deja Vu DLC mission.

-The media reaction to the Ground Zeroes demo caused a far greater breakdown, with its massive changes to the formula, such as adding lens flare, slow-motion takedowns, more action focused gameplay, tagging and more of an emphasis on regenerating health.
+Broken Base: Media relating to Ground Zeroes has invited this, given that the game brings massive changes to the formula, such as adding lens flare, slow-motion takedowns, more action focused gameplay, tagging, and more of an emphasis on regenerating health.
 To be fair, regenerating health has been part of the series since Metal Gear Solid 3 (though it was dependent on stamina).

-Harsher in Hindsight: In Metal Gear 2: Solid Snake, Miller describes Big Boss as being a monster.note In context, he was really talking about his superhuman strength.
+In Metal Gear 2: Solid Snake, Miller describes Big Boss as being a monster.note In context, he was really talking about his superhuman strength.
 One of the trailers shows him (or someone that looks like him) administrating the torture of Huey, with Big Boss nowhere to be found, a sign that his actions at the time were Not So Different.

 The fact that both DLC campaigns (Deja Vu and Jamais Vu) are console-exclusive missions for separate consoles hasn't exactly sat well with a number of people - especially considering that both are highly anticipated.